pomadchin/geotiff-layer/adr/s3benchmark.rst

 doesn't make any sense and even can cause slowdowns.
 The poor results above show how slow data access is from a `west-1` machine to data on `east-1`.
 S3 works very good even as is, and the motivation to write this ADR was a typo in links to example source data.

+When data is located with server in the same region the result is 1s average per tile.
+For sure it works slower on higher zoom levels but for higher zoom levels we can use overviews.

+In addition it looks like fetching tiff tags takes 10-20ms from 1 second query, and probably it a final micro optimisation and makes sense only after making the current API more stable.